italianpenty/appunti/LAB/CRTP no C2.md

 ```
 ![[Pasted image 20231019104347.png]]
 ==Works only if file is hosted inside the network==
-we get svcadmin aes256_hmac, rc4_hmac_nt and passw
+we get svcadmin aes256_hmac, rc4_hmac_nt and password on DCORP-mngm